 One notable benefit of the mid-frequency peak, especially in comparison to COG or spectral peak, is its applicability at lower sampling rates: the measure explicitly ignores any high-frequency excitations that are commonly present in sibilant fricatives.
-As sibilants can contain substantial high-frequency energy, sampling rate can affect measures such as COG (Shadle & Mair 1996), while our primary measure of mid-frequency peak, confined to fall within the 2000 to 7500 Hz frequency range across all sibilants examined here, is effectively invariant across sampling rates at or above 16 kHz.
-For comparison with previous studies and for interpretability, we also report descriptive statistics and correlations of the mid-frequency peak and COG after high-pass filtering at 550 Hz (Forrest et al. 1988, Koenig et al. 2013; see the appendix).
-This high-pass filter was relevant only for the COG measure and was used to minimize the influence of voicing as much as possible.
-The COG estimates from the two corpora should not be compared directly against each other as their sampling rates differ.
+As sibilants can contain substantial high frequency energy, sampling rate can affect measures such as COG (Shadle and Mair 1996), while our primary measure of mid-frequency peak, confined to fall within the 2000 to 7500 Hz frequency range across all sibilants examined here, is effectively invariant across sampling rates at or above 16 kHz.
+For comparison with previous studies and for interpretability, we also report descriptive statistics and correlations of the mid-frequency peak and center of gravity (COG) after high-pass filtering at 550 Hz (Forrest et al. 1988; Koenig et al.